 Mattie & Roz

-Mattie was diagnosed with Autism spectrum disorder at the age of three.
-Roz, his mother speaks about the changes Aspire has made to their family life.
+Mattie was diagnosed with autism spectrum disorder at the age of three.
+Roz, his mum, speaks about the changes Aspire has made to their family life.

-We set an appointment with a paediatrician and he was immediately diagnosed on the spectrum.
-We tried a few programs like Building Blocks and speech therapy but Mattie found it hard to sit through any of them.
-Eventually our speech therapist recommended Aspire.
+We set up an appointment with a paediatrician and he was immediately diagnosed as on the spectrum.
+We tried a few programs like Building Blocks and speech therapy, but Mattie found it hard to sit through any of them.
+Eventually, our speech therapist recommended Aspire.

-We simply did not know what to do so we invited them to meet Mattie.
+We simply did not know what to do, so we invited them to meet Mattie.
 Dianne came over to our house and played with Mattie for a few hours.
-I asked if she would be able to help him and she said, ‘Yes, I can, because I know I can teach him.’
-I thought that was interesting.
-That night I watched Mattie eat his dinner with Dianne, and eat it like a perfect gentleman.
-For us, it was a most amazing breakthrough.
+I asked if she would be able to help him and she said, ‘Yes, I can, because I know I can teach him’.

-Mattie, who has now gone through three years of therapy, has one 3 hour session a week and some shadowing at school.
-He is now at an average level academically in our local public school, he has lots of friends and is popular at school.
-I can now give him directions, he can still struggle with two or three step directions and his fine and gross motor skills have undergone a major improvement.
-He used to have tantrums 3-4 times a day.
-But now his communication has improved so much he no longer tantrums, can communicate well and is just a truly laid back cruisy little boy who takes everything in his stride.
+Mattie has had one three hour session a week and now some shadowing at school for the last three years.
+He is now at an average level academically in our local public school.
+He has lots of friends and is popular.
+I can also now give him directions (although he can still struggle with two or three step directions) and his fine and gross motor skills have undergone a major improvement.
+He used to have tantrums three to four times a day.
+But now his communication has improved so much, he no longer tantrums.
+He’s just a laid back little boy who takes everything in his stride.

-We knew very little about ASD.
+We knew very little about autism spectrum disorder (ASD).
 My perception has changed completely, as I’m now of the opinion that ASDs are not necessarily on the increase, we just didn’t have labels for them previously.
 Individuals were thought to be quirky, eccentric or a little different.

-Nicky’s behaviour has changed dramatically, she attends a mainstream school and is in Year 5.
-She doesn’t need any support, Some small issues now remain in reading social cues and body language which we need to monitor.
 When she was little, our goal for her was that she would be able to go to a mainstream school without a shadow.
-Now that she’s turned 11 it’s more about her making strong friendships, having self belief and ultimately being happy.
+Now that she’s achieved that, it’s more about her making strong friendships, having self belief and, ultimately, being happy.

-My advice to anyone who has a child they may think had developmental delays is to trust your instincts and do not delay getting intervention.
-I found it easier not to participate in the therapy as it’s stressful and emotional enough just being mum.
+My advice to anyone who has a child they think may have developmental delays is to trust your instincts and don’t delay in starting intervention.
+I found it easier not to participate in the therapy, as it’s stressful and emotional enough just being mum.
 That’s my own personal experience and everyone’s different, so be gentle on yourself and do what’s best for your family.
-I’m glad we found Aspire.”

 Hugo and Alice

-Alice, from Brisbane, sought Aspire’s services when Hugo was diagnosed with ASD at two years old.
+Alice, from Brisbane, sought Aspire’s services when Hugo was diagnosed with autism spectrum disorder (ASD) at two years old.
 Aspire currently has clients in Sydney, rural NSW, Canberra and Brisbane.

-We were provided with an overwhelming amount of free information and options for intervention therapies through Autism Queensland.
-The services are out there but it was hard for us to know which places are better.
-Based upon another friend’s recommendation and a write-‐ up in a brochure, we got in contact with Aspire.
+We were provided with an overwhelming amount of free information and options for intervention therapies.
+The services are out there, but it was hard for us to know which places were better.
+Based upon another friend’s recommendation, we got in contact with Aspire.

-At the time I did not know much at all about Autism.
-I am still learning every day, but finding Aspire made it seem a lot less scary.
-They were incredibly helpful providing us with support at home and they also taught me and my husband how to encourage play, develop language and control tantrums.
+At the time, I didn’t know much at all about ASD.
+I’m still learning every day, but finding Aspire made it seem a lot less scary.
+They were incredibly helpful.
+They provided us with support at home and also taught me and my husband how to encourage play, develop language and control tantrums.
 I’ve tried to emulate a lot of the techniques used by Hugo’s therapist, especially with regards to motivation.
-So much of it just helps your general skills as a parent which has made me feel a lot more confident.
+So much of it just helps your general skills as a parent, which has made me feel a lot more confident.

-I do prefer the one on one intensive therapy that ABA provides, which is tailored to Hugo’s specific needs.
-The more exposure to therapy Hugo has, the more effective in our experience.
-Even though we could not do an intensive program, the eight hours of therapy he receives at home each week is making a huge difference.
+I do prefer the one-on-one intensive therapy that ABA provides, which is tailored to Hugo’s specific needs.
+In our opinion, the more exposure to therapy Hugo has, the more effective it has been.
+Even though we couldn’t do an intensive program, the eight hours of therapy he receives at home each week is making a huge difference.

-It has been incredible to watch Hugo progress with things he has struggled with before and see him connect the dots.
-He is so much more compliant; he seeks me out, makes jokes, is laughing all the time, and we are all much happier.
+It’s been incredible to watch Hugo progress with things he had struggled with before and see him connect the dots.
+He’s so much more compliant; he seeks me out, makes jokes, is laughing all the time, and we’re all much happier.
 His last assessment showed that his language is now within the average range.
 There are days where I’m amazed at the conversations I’m able to have with him.

 We have high hopes for Hugo.
-As he continues to develop, the day he will be indistinguishable from his peers seems to be coming closer and closer.
-Now, I just try and take Hugo’s journey one day at a time, maximizing consistency and routine.
-We are much more positive about Hugo’s prospects and have returned to hoping that he will achieve all the things we wanted for him before he was diagnosed.”
+As he continues to develop, the day he’ll be indistinguishable from his peers seems to be coming closer and closer.
+Now, I just try to take Hugo’s journey one day at a time, maximising consistency and routine.
+We’re much more positive about Hugo’s prospects and have returned to hoping that he’ll achieve all the things we wanted for him before he was diagnosed.”